leandrosardi/blackops/README.md

 })
 ```

-Then you can run the `ops` command referencing to
+Then you can run the `source.rb` command referencing to

 1. such a configuration file;